benkeen/grunt-search/README.md

 - *searchString*: (required) a string or regexp.
 This is the string you're looking for.
 - *logFormat*: (optional, defaults to `json`) the format of the log file: `json`, `xml`, `text` or `console`.
-- *logFile*: (required, unless logFormat == "console") the location of the file to be created.
+- *logFile*: (required, unless logFormat is set to `console`) the location of the file to be created.
 Like all things with Grunt, this is relative to the Grunt root.
 - *failOnMatch*: (optional, defaults to `false`).
 This option lets you choose to fail the build process if any matches are found.